QubesOS/qubes-doc/user/advanced-configuration/managing-vm-kernel.md

 sudo apt install linux-image-amd64 linux-headers-amd64 grub2 qubes-kernel-vm-support
 ~~~

 If you are doing that on a qube based on "Debian Minimal" template, a grub gui will popup during the installation, asking you where you want to install the grub loader.
-You must select /dev/xvda (check the box using the "Spacebar", and validate your choice with "Enter".)
+You must select /dev/xvda (check the box using the space bar, and validate your choice with "Enter".)

 You can safely ignore this error message: